Convergence of Adam Under Relaxed Assumptions

 \subsection{Extension to the stochastic setting}

 In this part, we briefly introduce how to extend the analysis to the more challenging stochastic setting.
+It becomes harder to obtain an upper bound on $f(x_\tau)-f^*$ because $\Phi_t$ is no longer non-increasing due to the existence of noise.
+In addition, $\tau$ defined in \eqref{eq:tau} is now a random variable.
+Note that all the derivations, such as Lemmas~\ref{lem:informal_descent} and \ref{lem:informal_moment_error}, are conditioned on the random event $t<\tau$.
+Therefore, one can not simply take a total expectation of them to show $\E[\Phi_t]$ is non-increasing.

-One challenge is that $\tau$ is now a random variable instead of a fixed integer.
-Therefore, standard stochastic optimization analyses can not directly bound $\sum_{t<\tau}\norm{\nabla f(x_t)}^2$ because the summation is over a random range.
-Fortunately, $\tau$ is actually a stopping time with nice properties.
-Besides, since we assume the gradient noise is almost surely bounded, by a more careful analysis, we can obtain a high probability upper bound on the quantity with concentration inequality.
+Fortunately, $\tau$ is in fact a stopping time with nice properties.
+If the noise is almost surely bounded as in Assumption~\ref{ass:bounded_noise}, by a more careful analysis, we can obtain a high probability upper bound on $f(x_\tau)-f^*$ using concentration inequalities.
 Then we can still obtain a contradiction and convergence under this high probability event.
-The details of the analysis are involved and we defer them in Appendix~\ref{app:proof_adam}.
+If the noise has sub-Gaussian norm as in Assumption~\ref{ass:subGaussian_noise}, one can change the definition of $\tau$ to